AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

 - https://www.reddit.com/r/LocalLLaMA/comments/1kmi3ra/amd_strix_halo_ryzen_ai_max_395_gpu_llm/

 # System Info
 **2025-05-30 UPDATE**: I am now able to reveal that all my Strix Halo has been done on pre-release [Framework Desktop](https://frame.work/desktop?tab=specs) systems.
 Per the published specs page, it is able to boost to 140W and sustain at 120W.
-It doesn't not thermal throttle.
+I won't be going deep into any hardware/system benchmarks (will leave it for others) but in my `llama-bench` runs it does not appear to thermal throttle.

 ```
 ❯ /opt/rocm/bin/hipconfig --full